SynBioDex/SbolStandardWebsite/content/faq/_index.md

   <summary><b>How is the SBOL standard funded?</b></summary>
   SBOL was funded by grants through the National Science Foundation through Collaborative awards #1355909 and #1356401 and EPSRC grant
 #EP/J02175X/1.
 Other sponsorship, support, or endorsements have been provided by the federal agencies, federal research centers,
 commercial enterprises, and academic institutions.
-Please contact the {{% staticref "mailto:sbol-editors@googlegroups.com" "newtab" %}}SBOL Editors{{% /staticref %}} for donation consideration.
+Please contact the <a href="mailto:sbol-editors@googlegroups.com">SBOL Editors</a> for donation consideration.
 </details>

 <details>